itsgivingchaotica/cisc-3142-ebert/sampleEx6/notes/exercisesChapter6.md

 ## **Exercise 6.6**
 > Explain the differences between a parameter, a local variable, and a local static variable.
 Give an example of a function in which each might be useful.

-A parameter includes local variables declared by function, destroyed when function terminates and are defined in the scope of the function's body.
+A parameter includes local variables declared by function, destroyed when function terminates and defined in the scope of the function's body.
-A local variable is initialized inside the scope of the block and is destroyed for when the function is called again.
+A local variable is initialized inside the scope of the block and is destroyed when the function is called again.
 A local static variable's lifetime continues across calls to the function.
 For example, keeping a record / running count of a sum
 ```
 int running_count(int val) //val is a parameter